MobilePayDev/MobilePayDev.github.io/docs/online/development-guide/getting-started.md

 ### PublicKey

-We will supply you with a secure link where you can upload two PublicKeys for Card encryption: The RSA public key should be provided as a X.509 SubjectPublicKeyInfo (using ASN.1 DER Encoding) represented in PEM encoding (use PEM file extension).
+You must supply two PublicKeys for Card encryption: The RSA public key should be provided as a X.509 SubjectPublicKeyInfo (using ASN.1 DER Encoding) represented in PEM encoding (use PEM file extension).
 The public key must have a length of 4096 bits.
 You must clearly state in the file name wich one is for Sandbox and which is for Prod.

 Naming template for public key: `{integratorname}-{environment}-public`